Broken Authentication

 return b64e(h)

 In this snippet, the signature is SHA256(secretkey | cookie), and the cookie format is base64(username=string).base64(signature).
 An attacker cannot change the cookie, because he cannot access the secretkey.
 Therefore he cannot compute the new signature.
+The app_key is a random sequence.

 However, because the SHA-1 and SHA-2 family of digests use the Merkle–Damgård construction, they are vulnerable to an attack called Length Extension Attack.
 This attack allows an actor to change the data and calculate a new valid signature, without knowing the server secret key.